risingwavelabs/risingwave-docs/docs/rw-faq.md

 During the instance running, RisingWave will keep memory usage below this limit.
 If you encounter unexpected issues like OOM (Out-of-memory), please refer to [Troubleshoot out-of-memory](/troubleshoot/troubleshoot-oom.md) for assistance.

+### Why is the memory for compute nodes not fully utilized?

+As part of its design, RisingWave allocates 30% of the total memory in the compute node as reserved memory.
+This reserved memory is specifically set aside for system usage, such as the stack and code segment of processes, allocation overhead, and network buffer.

+However, this may not be suitable for all workloads and machine setups.
+To address this, we introduce a new option in version 1.9 and above, which allows you to explicitly configure the amount of reserved memory for compute nodes.
+You can use the startup option `reserved_memory_bytes` and the environment variable `RW_RESERVED_MEMORY_BYTES` to override the reserved memory configuration for compute nodes.
+Note that the memory reserved should be at least 512MB.

+If you prefer to keep the reserved memory configuration unchanged, you don't need to make any modifications.
+The default setup remains the same as before, where compute nodes will use 30% of their total memory as reserved memory.

+For example, let's assume you're deploying a compute node on a 64GB machine or pod.
+By default, the node will reserve 30% of the memory, which amounts to 19.2GB.
+However, if you find this excessive for your specific use case, you have the option to specify a different value.
+You can set either `RW_RESERVED_MEMORY_BYTES=8589934592` or `--reserved_memory_bytes=8589934592` when starting up the compute node.
+This will allocate 8GB as the reserved memory instead.

 ### Why does the `CREATE MATERIALIZED VIEW` statement take a long time to execute?

 The execution time for the `CREATE MATERIALIZED VIEW` statement can vary based on several factors.
 Here are two common reasons: